minetest-mods/drawers/README.md

 - [ ] Add half-sized drawers
 - [ ] Add 2x2 and 1x2 drawers
 - [ ] Add compacting drawers for auto-crafting blocks/ingots/fragments
+- [ ] Add a key (or something similar) for locking the item (so the item is also displayed at count 0)
+- [ ] Add duck tape to transport drawers

 ## Bug reports and suggestions
 You can report bugs and suggest ideas on [GitHub](http://github.com/lnj2/drawers/issues/new),